Naosaku Takahashi: Early life

 Naosaku Takahashi was born on July 25, 1886, at 1071 Sugeya in Tsuchiura City, Ibaraki Prefecture, Japan.
 (Tsuchiura is now an eastern suburban city in the Greater Tokyo Area.)
 His father was Bunzayemon Yamanaka and mother, Kon.
 He completed an eight-year elementary school program and an informal 3-year preparatory study in classical Chinese for secondary school.
 When he was 16, Takahashi journeyed to Tokyo and was accepted as a "schoolboy" of the Shuyojuku, a private boarding home for self-help working students established by Professor Kazumasa Yoshimaru (吉丸一昌)., a poet and instructor of Japanese literature at the Tokyo Music School (now Department of Music, Tokyo University of the Arts).

 In 1905, Takahashi worked briefly for the newly established Tokyo Toden tramcar company, He served in the army from 1906 to 1908 joining the 2nd Infantry Regiment of the 1st Division (Imperial Japanese Army) which was garrisoned in Sakura, Chiba Prefecture.
-After being discharged from the military in 1909, he worked for Hakubunkan, a publishing company and concurrently attended Rinzo Yuhki's (結城林蔵) lectures on photography at the Tokyo Higher Technical School (now Tokyo Institute of Technology) as a non-degree student.
+After being discharged from the military in 1909, he worked for Hakubunkan, a publishing company and concurrently attended Rinzo Yuki's (結城林蔵) lectures on photography at the Tokyo Higher Technical School (now Tokyo Institute of Technology) as a non-degree student.